EATiQuette

 David and his wife, Barbara, co-wrote a weekly dining etiquette column, Ask Mr. EATiQuette, that ran for two years in The (Biloxi, MS) Sun Herald’s Marquee entertainment section.

 David is regularly consulted as a restaurant service and dining etiquette expert by national and international media.
-He is also a regular contributor to Native American Casino and other industry publications.
+He was a regular contributor to Native American Casino and other industry publications.

 EATiQuette co-owner Barbara Rothschild is a former Phoenix food writer/restaurant reviewer.
 She currently serves as administrator, sales and marketing director, accounting department and webmaster for EATiQuette and created the "info'toon" illustrations seen in The Main Course on Dining Etiquette.